 The sophomore tutorials and colloquium are ungraded, instead you will receive evaluations, both written and oral.
 At the end of the year, you will take a Comprehensive Examination on the material of these courses that is graded in the following CSS mode: High Distinction, Distinction, Commendable, Satisfactory, Conditional Pass, and Unsatisfactory.
 This is the only grade to be recorded on the transcript for sophomore year; any letter grades in courses taken outside the CSS will not appear on the transcript but will be converted to pass/fail (CR/U) grades.
 This policy is intended to reduce stress in the sophomore year, while encouraging you to explore new subjects and take challenging courses across the curriculum.
+In order for a letter grade to be converted to CR, you must earn at least a C- for the class.
 During Drop/Add in the fall and during preregistration for the spring, you should choose the CR/U mode of grading if it is available for your courses.

-- One exception is any Economics course that you are using to satisfy the Economics requirements.
+- One exception is an Economics course that you are using to satisfy the Economics requirement for the CSS.
 Such a course should be taken graded. - If you wish to apply for a certificate or complete a minor or major that requires a record of the letter grade in a course, you should register for such courses on a graded basis.
-The letter grade will be converted to CR/U for the CSS transcript after the semester is over.
+The letter grade will be converted to CR/U for the CSS transcript after the semester is over if a C- or better is earned.
 This grade conversion permits the letter grade to remain in the records of the department or program that requires courses be taken for a letter grade to satisfy the relevant requirements. - The CSS will send an email to outside-CSS Course Instructors to inform them that, if a course is taken for a letter grade, the letter grade will be converted to CR/U afterwards for the CSS transcript.